List of world records in chess: Most grandmasters

-Following the breakup of the Soviet Union, Russia has continued to hold the record for greatest number of grandmasters.
+Following the breakup of the Soviet Union, Russia holds the record for greatest number of grandmasters.
 In the November 2018 rating list, 229 of the 1645 grandmasters were from Russia.

 Greatest concentration of resident grandmasters

 In 2005, Reykjavík, Iceland, with eight grandmasters (Jón L. Árnason, Jóhann Hjartarson, Margeir Pétursson, Friðrik Ólafsson, Thröstur Thórhallsson, Helgi Grétarsson, Hannes Stefánsson, and Bobby Fischer) had a higher percentage of resident grandmasters per capita than any other city worldwide; the city of 114,000 had, therefore, one grandmaster per 14,000 residents.

 Most rated players

 As of November 2018, Germany has the highest number of active FIDE-rated players with 11,813.
 Russia, by comparison, has 11,313.

 Strongest team

 The USSR team that participated in the 13th Olympiad (Munich 1958) had been claimed as the strongest team ever.
 It was composed of four world champions (Mikhail Botvinnik, Vasily Smyslov, Mikhail Tal and Tigran Petrosian), one world championship challenger (David Bronstein) and Paul Keres, four times runner-up in the Candidates Tournament.